 The actuarial cost method used for determining the benefit obligations is the Entry Age Normal Cost Method.
-The actuarial assumptions included a 7.0% investment rate of return, which is the assumed rate of the expected long-term investment returns on plan assets calculated based on the funded level of the plan at the valuation date, and an annual healthcare cost trend rate of 10% initially, reduced by increments of 0.5% per year to an ultimate rate of 4.0% after the tenth year.
+The actuarial assumptions included a 7.0% investment rate of return, which is the assumed rate of the expected long-term investment returns on plan assets calculated based on the funded level of the plan at the valuation date, and a 7.0% discount rate.
 The UAAL is being amortized as a level percentage of projected payroll over 30 years.
 It is assumed the Student Union's payroll will increase 3.25% per year.